drewm27/speakerrankings/information-about-the-rankings.md

 ### External Help

-If you can’t find the speaker comparison you’re looking for, search Youtube for it.
+If you can’t find the speaker comparison you’re looking for, search [YouTube](https://www.youtube.com/) for it.

 ### Other Guides